sohaibayub/Hello-World/OCCAM.md

 ### Installation of protobuf on Ubuntu

-OCCAM requires [Protocol Buffers](https://github.com/google/protobuf) library.On Ubuntu, you can install its dependencies with:
+OCCAM requires [Protocol Buffers](https://github.com/google/protobuf) library.
+Its dependencies can be installed on Ubuntu with:
 ```
 sudo apt-get install autoconf automake libtool curl make g++ unzip
 ```
-and the quick way on Ubuntu to do this is:
+and the quick way to install protobuf is:
 ```
 sudo apt-get install libprotobuf-dev protobuf-compiler
 ```